San7o/hive-operator/docs/DESIGN.md

   uniquely identify that an HiveData refers to an HivePolicy.
 - `inode-no`: The inode number of the file to trace, needed for eBPF tracing.
-- `dev-id`: Device id of the file to trace, nedded for eBPF tracing.
+- `dev-id`: Device id of the file to trace, needed for eBPF tracing.
   It is currently not used because of issues with some filesystems, namely BRTF.
 Read the section [hot to uniquely identify a file](#identify) for further details.